Wilmette station

-Wilmette is the name of a commuter railroad station in Wilmette, Illinois that is served by Metra's Union Pacific North Line.
+Wilmette is a commuter railroad station in Wilmette, Illinois that is served by Metra's Union Pacific North Line.
 Trains go south to Ogilvie Transportation Center and as far north as Kenosha, Wisconsin.
 Travel time to Ogilvie is 31 minutes on local trains, and as little as 27 minutes on morning inbound trains and 22 minutes on one afternoon inbound train.
-In Metra's zone-based fare system, Wilmette is in zone C. As of 2018, Wilmette was the 18th busiest of Metra's 236 non-downtown stations, with an average of 1,653 weekday boardings.
+In Metra's zone-based fare system, Wilmette is in zone 2.
+As of 2018, Wilmette was the 18th busiest of Metra's 236 non-downtown stations, with an average of 1,653 weekday boardings.

 The station is located at Green Bay Road and Washington Avenue in Wilmette's central business district.
 It is also in close proximity to the Wilmette Village Hall.
 Northbound trains stop on the west platform and southbound trains stop on the east platform.
 The closest CTA Purple Line station is Linden, about a mile away.

-As of April 25, 2022, Wilmette is served by all 35 trains in each direction on weekdays, by 12 trains in each direction on Saturdays, and by all nine trains in each direction on Sundays.
+As of September 20, 2025, Wilmette is served by all 71 trains (35 inbound, 36 outbound) on weekdays, and by all 30 trains (15 in each direction) on weekends and holidays.
+During the summer concert season, an extra weekend train to Ravinia Park station also stops here.